-The Superintendent of Water Reclamation shall be a State Licensed Operator and shall be the Licensed Operator in Charge of the Department of Water Reclamation.
+The Superintendent of Water Reclamation shall be a licensed operator and may be the "Licensed Operator" for the Water Reclamation Facility and/or the Sewage Collection System as defined by N.J.A.C.
+7:10A.
 The Superintendent shall be the head of the Department and shall have general supervision of the care and maintenance of the Borough Sewerage System.
 The Superintendent shall be appointed annually by the Mayor, with the advice and consent of the Council.